Common Grammar Errors in the MSW Personal Statement and How to Fix Them

 In this context, the phrase should be lowercase.

-How to fix it: When you’re referring to the profession and not an individual, “social worker” should be lowercase.
+How to fix this grammar mistake: When you’re referring to the profession and not an individual, “social worker” should be lowercase.

 When should “Master of Social Work” be capitalized?